The Eizan Electric Railway, or Eiden, operates train lines in an area known as Rakuhoku in northern Kyoto.

 Water divination is a well-known practice at Kifune-jinja Shrine.
 When a piece of paper purchased at the main building is placed in water, writing appears.
 These written fortunes have a reputation for high levels of accuracy.
 Along with the fortune, a QR code is also shown that can be scanned to receive a translation in multiple languages so even people unfamiliar with Japanese can understand their fortune.

-Getting there: Shuttle bus from Kurama Station (E17) on Eiden
+Getting there: Kurama Station (E17) on Eiden

 Hiking at KURAMA & KIBUNE